Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 If you’re just coming for the training and you don’t plan to venture out and eat street food, fewer vaccinations may be your choice.
 However, we are up close and personal with hundreds of people every night at arti, so do consider it deeply if your intuition says “yes” you should.
 Up until 2015, I had never taken vaccinations beyond the basics required as a child in the US, but now I have since I’m living in India mostly.
 Interestingly, I had to argue extensively with the Indian doctor, who didn’t want to give them to me!

-The ashram serves breakfast, lunch, dinner cafeteria-style which is eaten on the floor, with hands or spoon, in silence.
+The ashram serves breakfast, lunch, tea and dinner in a pay-per-use cafeteria.
 It’s delicious, simple Indian vegetarian food using mostly rice, lentils, and local seasonal vegetables.
 It is not very spicy (Most Indians would say it’s quite bland; most Westerners would say it’s a little spicy.)
-It’s prepared with love and they chant mantras over it, so it’s got a good vibration!
 Here are photos of a sample lunch and dinner:

 PLEASE READ YOUR GUIDEBOOK for all of the other basic stuff about India travel, dietary/water precautions, etc. There are some places (including the ashram) where other foreigners eat where it is safe.
 Nonetheless, I strongly advise starting with one carrot stick, or a sip of raw juice and working your way up to a full salad within a week IF you are otherwise feeling fantastically healthy and you don’t have any digestive problems.
 Eat a few spoonfuls of yoghurt and/or the pickled vegetables (achaar) daily to establish the local colonies of bacteria in your belly.
 IF YOU EAT ONLY INSIDE THE ASHRAM IT’S HIGHLY UNLIKELY YOU’LL HAVE STOMACH TROUBLE.